 Else Weustenfeld arrived in the United States from Germany in 1927 and became a citizen 10 years later.
 From 1935 until her arrest, she was a secretary for a law firm representing the German Consulate in New York City.

-Miss Weustenfeld was thoroughly acquainted with the German espionage system and delivered funds to Duquesne which she had received from Lilly Stein, her close friend.
+Miss Weustenfeld was thoroughly acquainted with the German espionage system and delivered funds to Duquesne that she had received from Lilly Stein, her close friend.

 She lived in New York City with Hans W. Ritter, a principal in the German espionage system.
 His brother, Nickolaus Ritter, was the “Dr. Renken” who had enlisted Sebold as a German agent.
 In 1940, Weustenfeld visited Hans Ritter in Mexico, where he was serving as a paymaster for the German Intelligence Service.